Wedding Dress Necklines and Finding the Right One For You

 How to Choose a Wedding Gown Neckline for Your Special Day

 As with anything wedding dress related, it’s important to try on a variety of dresses with different necklines to find out which style works best for you.
-This may seem like a daunting task, but the good news is you can streamline your search if you know which styles will best complement your figure before you even step foot into a bridal boutique.
+There are many options to choose from, and different styles can complement your figure in different ways.
+It’s a good idea to have an understanding of which necklines work best for you before stepping foot into a bridal boutique.

-Here are some of the most popular wedding dress necklines to consider when searching for the perfect gown.
+Below we put together a list of the most popular wedding dress neckline styles to consider when shopping for your bridal gown.

-The sweetheart neckline is probably the most popular type of wedding dress neckline.
+The sweetheart neckline, also sometimes referred to as the princess neckline, is probably the most popular type of wedding dress neckline.
 It’s characterized by its heart-shaped cut and looks especially stunning on ladies with some bust.
 A ball gown or princess gown is a popular dress type that often uses this type of neckline.

-While small-busted women can certainly pull off the sweetheart neckline (or its cousin, the soft-sweetheart), it may be best to pair it with straps or sleeves.
+While small-busted women can certainly pull off the sweetheart neckline (or its cousin, the soft or semi-sweetheart which comes a bit higher up on the chest), it could be good to pair it with straps or sleeves.
 This will offer more support than a strapless gown — no one wants to spend their day holding up their dress!